FuzzySecurity/Fermion/README.md

 # Fermion

 Fermion is an electron application that wraps [frida-node](https://github.com/frida/frida-node) and [monaco-editor](https://microsoft.github.io/monaco-editor/).
 It offers a fully integrated environment to prototype, test and refine Frida scripts through a single UI.
 With the integration of Monaco come all the features you would expect from Visual Studio Code: Linting, IntelliSense, keybindings, etc. In addition, Fermion has a TypeScript language definition for the Frida API so it is easy to write Frida scripts.

-What's in a name: A fermion can be an elementary particle, such as the electron, or it can be a composite particle, such as the proton.
+`What's in a name`: A fermion can be an elementary particle, such as the electron, or it can be a composite particle, such as the proton.
 Fermions include all quarks and leptons, as well as all composite particles made of an odd number of these, such as all baryons and many atoms and nuclei.

 ## How to get Fermion?

 ### Run Fermion from source

-Download the repository and navigate to the "Fermion" folder in the terminal.
+Download the repository and navigate to the `Fermion` folder in the terminal.
 Once there, set the following environment variables.

 ```
 # Windows
 set npm_config_runtime=electron
-set npm_config_target=13.1.6
+set npm_config_target=13.3.0

 # Linux / OSX
 export npm_config_runtime=electron
-export npm_config_target=13.1.6
+export npm_config_target=13.3.0
 ```

 Afterwards install the packages required to run Fermion with: